 For example, MPs could attempt to take control of the parliamentary timetable and set aside time to pass new laws that would legally block no-deal from taking place.

 This is an option favoured by Philip Hammond.
-The former Chancellor says he is “very confident” MPs would be able to pass legislation to express their aversion to a no-deal Brexit.
+The former chancellor has said he is “very confident” MPs would be able to pass legislation to express their aversion to a no-deal Brexit.

 While the potential passage of legislation could force the government to request a further extension from the EU, this would be difficult.
 The government, as the largest party in the Commons, controls the timetable.

 Even so, there are other ways for MPs to take control.
-The Speaker could grant emergency, usually non-binding debates, which will cast into focus the roles that John Bercow will play in coming months.
+The Speaker could grant emergency, usually non-binding debates, which will cast into focus the role that John Bercow will play in this political drama in the coming months.

 MPs could even table an emergency motion to revoke Article 50, which, if it receives a majority of support in the Commons, could well stop Brexit entirely.